 - Independent genealogists in your local area may have classes.

-- Udemy which has probably the largest collection of online learning tutorials in the world does have some genealogy courses.
+- Udemy has probably the most extensive collection of online learning tutorials online and does have some genealogy courses.

 Genealogy as a Business